cvnlab/analyzePRF/README.md

   - For retinotopic mapping designs that play the same stimulus forward and reverse in time, the model will estimate a shift of the HRF time-to-peak to best fit the data.
-  - Upper and lower bounds are enforced within the context of the levenberg- marquardt algorithm.
+  - Upper and lower bounds are enforced with an fmincon search.

 More generally, the code supports the creation of object-oriented model classes that can be evaluated within a common framework.